-Hurricanes, storms, busted pipes, and rising sea waters in Florida, Mississippi, Louisiana, California and Puerto Rico can cause damp, wet, and even flooded conditions in the homes of our residents, which can lead to severe mold damage that not only jeopardizes our property but our health.
+Hurricanes, storms, busted pipes, and rising sea waters in Florida can cause damp, wet, and even flooded conditions in the homes of our residents, which can lead to severe mold damage that not only jeopardizes our property but our health.

-At The Morgan Law Group, our Florida, Mississippi, Louisiana, California and Puerto Rico mold damage claims lawyers know that mold removal can be expensive, and that not all insurance companies cover infestations, which means our community is left to fight the expensive battle on their own.
+At The Morgan Law Group, P.A., our Florida mold damage claims lawyers know that mold removal can be expensive, and that not all insurance companies cover infestations, which means our community is left to fight the expensive battle on their own.
 We can help.
 If your mold damage claim has been delayed, denied, or met with a partial payment, our law firm can help you face the insurance company for the financial recovery you deserve from your policy.

 According to the Federal Emergency Management Agency, mold and mildew will begin developing within 24-48 hours of water exposure.
 Once it begins, mold will continue to grow until the proper steps are taken to eliminate the source of the moisture.

 When water intrusion occurs in your home, condo, or business the insurance company is responsible for the losses sustained by the moisture, which includes the cleaning process, and the replacement costs associated with the damage.